Overwhelmed By Types

 The list could hold numbers, strings, bands, symptoms, ultimatums, enemies of the state, or anything really, as long the objects implement to_s

 Languages with static typing—like C and Java—don't have it so easy.
-When we write a function in a statically-typed language, we have to commit to serving a particular type.
-This narrowing of focus certainly has advantages: the compiler has enough information to typecheck our code, and the executable will run faster because the compiler will generate machine code specific to the type instead of asking questions about the data at runtime.
+When we write a function in a statically typed language, we commit to serving a particular type.
+Narrowing the interface to a particular type certainly has advantages: the compiler has enough information to typecheck our code, and the executable will run faster because the compiler will generate machine code specific to the type instead of querying the type at runtime.
 But the glimmer of these advantages starts to fade as our codebase acquires lots of similar but not identical types.
 Are we going to need to write one version of listToHtml

 for integers, another for floats, yet another for strings, and still another for each new type we define?